-The Town of Nantucket is holding the Annual Town Meeting on Tuesday, April 3rd beginning at 6pm in the auditorium of the Nantucket Public High School.
-There are a number of issues including those related to zoning, sewer district changes, offshore seismic testing, and affordable housing developments, among others.
+The Town of Nantucket is holding a Special Town Meeting on Wednesday, October 10th beginning at 6pm in the auditorium of the Nantucket Public High School.
+There are a number of issues including those related to zoning and affordable housing developments, among others.

 For every Town Meeting the NLC reviews the warrant and provides recommendations based on articles that would have a negative or positive effect on the environment and natural resources of the island.
-Click here for the Nantucket Land Council 2018 Annual Town Meeting Recommendations.
+Click for the NLC’s 2018 Special Town Meeting Voter Recommendation Sheet.

 The Town of Nantucket has a healthy tradition of citizen-submitted warrant articles for town meetings.
 Per Massachusetts General Law, citizen articles require the signatures of 10 registered voters (registered in the Town of Nantucket) for an annual town meeting and 100 registered voters for special town meetings.
 The Town of Nantucket has taken the unusual step of providing legal assistance in the preparation of citizen warrant articles.
 Generally it is between 2-4 weeks prior to the deadline for citizen article submittals.
 The timeline for Annual Town Meetings may be found on the Town of Nantucket website.